Sortilin-related receptor: Clinical significance

-A significant reduction in SORL1 (LR11) expression has been found in brain tissue of Alzheimer's disease patients.
-Protein levels of retromer subunits have also been found to be reduced in the transentorhinal cortex of sporadic Alzheimer's patients, the brain region where Alzheimer's disease begins.
+A significant reduction in SORL1 expression has been found in brain tissue affected by Alzheimer's disease.
+Protein levels of retromer subunits have also been found to be reduced in the transentorhinal cortex, the brain region where Alzheimer's disease begins.
 SORL1-VPS26B retromer has been linked with regulation of amyloid precursor protein (APP), faulty processing of which is implicated in Alzheimer's.
 SORL1 cargo includes APP and its amyloid forming peptide cleavage products, as well as the important glutamate neurotransmitter receptor subunit GRIA1.
 SORL1 binds these and other cargo proteins and delivers them to the retromer, an assembly of multiple gene products that is the master regulator of protein trafficking from the early endosome.
 Studies by a group of international researchers support the proposition that SORL1 plays a part in seniors developing Alzheimer's disease, the findings being significant across racial and ethnic strata.
 SORL1 is now considered the fourth causal Alzheimer's gene, the others being APP and the two presenilins PSEN1 and PSEN2 and it is the only one also genetically linked to the common, late-onset sporadic form of the disease.
 Defective SORL1-retromer protein recycling has been proposed as the "fire" of sporadic Alzheimer's disease that drives production of amyloid and tau tangle "smoke", thereby resolving the apparent paradoxical failure of treatments aimed at the latter two to completely arrest the disease.